-Today, the FIA has saved two lives – Carlos Sainz thankful after Silverstone win
+‘Today the FIA has saved two lives’: Carlos Sainz thankful after Silverstone win

 As the red flags were deployed, an extraction team rushed to Zhou, but minutes passed without update as the television cameras cut away from the scene of the accident.

 The 23-year-old was carefully removed from his terrifying ordeal, and taken away in an ambulance to the medical centre.
-Remarkably, just one hour and 45 minutes later, Zhou was declared as “fit” before returning to the paddock.
+Remarkably, just one hour and 45 minutes later, Zhou was declared “fit” before returning to the paddock.

 He tweeted: “I’m ok, all clear.
 Halo saved me today.
 Thanks everyone for your kind messages.”